galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 # Creating a workflow of the analysis

-You can now extract a workflow from the steps that have been performed, as shown in the [Galaxy Peaks to Genes tutorial](https://galaxyproject.github.io/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.html#extracting-workflow).
+You can now extract a workflow from the steps that have been performed, as shown in the [Peaks to Genes tutorial](https://galaxyproject.github.io/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.html#extracting-workflow).
 This is a way to help keep a record of the steps performed.
 It also enables efficient rerunning of a multi-step analysis, such as RNA-seq.

 ![fastq to counts Workflow](../../images/limma-voom_f2c/workflow.png "FASTQ to counts Workflow")

 # Conclusion
 {:.no_toc}

-In this tutorial we have seen how fastq files can be converted into counts.
+In this tutorial we have seen how FASTQ files can be converted into counts.
 We have also seen QC steps that can be performed to help assess the quality of the data.
 The accompanying tutorial, limma-voom, shows how to perform differential expression and QC on the counts.